openregulatory/templates/templates/techdoc/62304/sop-integrated-software-development.md

  * Estimating probabilities for the identified items and analyzing the severity of each Harm, taking standards, scientific studies, public reports, expert opinions and usability data into account.

-In general, we try to reduce probabilities of risks as low as reasonably possible (ALARP).
+In general, we try to reduce probabilities of risks as far as possible (AFAP).

-If a risk is deemed unacceptable based on our Risk Policy, it may be mitigated through Risk Control Measures:
+If a risk is deemed unacceptable based on our Risk Policy, it may be mitigated through Risk Control Measures in the priority as listed below:

- * Inherently safe design
+1. Inherently safe design
- * Protective measures in the device or development process
+2. Protective measures in the device or development process
- * Information for safety and/or training of users
+3. Information for safety and/or training of users

 A usability evaluation plan is created which covers future formative and summative usability evaluation activities.

-Usage scenarios with a focus on those related to hazards are specified.
-These will serve as input to the summative usability evaluation.
+User needs with a focus on those related to hazards are specified.
+These will serve as input to the summative usability evaluation and are reviewed following the checklist for user needs review.

 | Participants                            |
 |-----------------------------------------|